 A costly or unique prescription drug (classified within the Specialty Tier) that often requires special handling and/or close monitoring.

-A standard pharmacy is one that contracts with a Medicare Part D plan allowing members of the plan to fill prescriptions using their plan benefit, but does not offer the lowest copays and coinsurance that are offered by a preferred pharmacy.
+A standard pharmacy is one that contracts with a Medicare Part D plan allowing members of the plan to fill prescriptions using their plan benefit, but may not offer the lowest copays and coinsurance that are offered by a preferred pharmacy.

-State Pharmacy Assistance Program (SPAP):
+State Pharmaceutical Assistance Program (SPAP):

 A financial assistance program operated and funded by the state that provides assistance to pay for drug coverage based on financial need, age or medical condition.
 Assistance is not based on current or former employment status.

 A utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.